Increased bushfire threat for Victoria, Australia through at least Feb. 1 due to hot, dry, and windy conditions. Disruptions possible.

 This alert began 28 Jan 2020 17:49 GMT and is scheduled to expire 01 Feb 2020 23:59 GMT.

 - Impact: Evacuations; road closures; transport, utility, and business disruptions

 As of early Jan.
 29, seven fires continue to burn across eastern Victoria, Australia, all of which at the "advice" alert level.
-The bushfire threat is expected to increase through Feb.
+The bushfire threat is expected to increase through at least Feb.
 1 due to hot, dry, and windy conditions forecast for the area.
-A severe fire danger warning and total fire ban is in effect for Mallee, Wimmera, South West, Northern Country, North Central, and Central, Jan.
-31. A very high fire danger warning is in effect for the rest of the state including North East, West and South Gippsland, and East Gippsland.
-For Feb.
-1, a severe fire danger warning is in place for Northern Country and North East, while a very high fire danger warning has been issued for Mallee, North Central, and East Gippsland.
-Authorities will likely issue new alerts or update/rescind existing advisories as conditions change over the coming days.
+Very high and high fire danger warnings are in place across all of Victoria, Jan.
+29. Fire danger threats continue to increase between Jan.
+30-31 where high, very high, and severe warnings are in place.
+Threats remain at high or very high levels for much of Victoria, Feb.
+1. Authorities will likely issue new alerts or update/rescind existing advisories as conditions change over the coming days.

 Heed all evacuation orders.
 Seek updated information on road conditions if driving in the affected area.
 Individuals not under evacuation warnings should consider remaining inside well-ventilated, air-conditioned spaces to reduce exposure to smoke.
 Collect essential items - including identification and any important legal and travel documents - in a "go-bag" that can be easily accessed.
 Charge battery-powered devices in case of prolonged power outages.

 Vic Emergency: www.emergency.vic.gov.au